simplytim42/simplytim42.github.io/docs/blog/posts/2024/binary-made-simple.md

 tags:
   - computer-science
   - fundamentals
-description: Demystify binary and learn to convert 1s and 0s into numbers you recognize
+description: Dive into this user-friendly guide and find out why binary isn't as scary as it seems.
 ---

 # Binary Made Simple

+Binary numbers might seem mystifying at first glance, but this article breaks it down into familiar logic you use every day.
+By explaining the parallels between counting in tens and counting in twos, you'll be guided to understand how ones and zeros can represent anything!

+<!-- more -->

-!!! quote
+!!! warning "Joke Alert!"

-    There are 10 types of people in this world, those who understand binary and those who don't. — _(Unknown)_
+    "There are 10 types of people in this world, those who understand binary and those who don't." _(Source Unknown)_

     If you don't get this joke now, you will by the end of this article.

-<!-- more -->

 ---